 We have an international postgraduate community of MPhil and PhD students, working on an extraordinarily wide range of topics in Greek and Latin, ancient history and archaeology, philosophy, rhetoric and the reception of ancient literature.

-A series of Postgraduate Training workshops offered through the School of Humanities includes career-oriented sessions, dry runs for papers that will later be given at conferences, and a showcase for the work of those who are about to complete their PhDs.
+A series of Postgraduate Training workshops offered through the School of Humanities includes career-oriented sessions, general training on skills and methods, preparing for upgrades and vivas, and advice on publishing in a variety of contexts.
 Our Research Centres provide specialised seminars and involve postgraduate students fully in their programmes of events.
 PhD students also benefit from access to a dedicated workspace on campus.

 Our postgraduates are also part of the wider University of London research culture, especially through the Institute of Classical Studies in Senate House with its unrivalled library facilities and seminar programme.
 Other research facilities in London include The British Library and the Warburg Institute for the study of the Classical Tradition, as well as opportunities for collaboration and exchange of ideas with classicists in the other London University departments at UCL, KCL, and Birkbeck.